babenkoivan/scout-elasticsearch-driver/README.md

 {
     protected $indexConfigurator = MyIndexConfigurator::class;

-    // here you can specify here mapping for model fields protected $mapping = [
+    // Here you can specify a mapping for a model fields. protected $mapping = [
         'properties' => [
             'text' => [